openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/17-persistent-volumes.md

 This says that the storage should be at least of size 1Gi and that the access mode should be `ReadWriteMany`.

-Kubernetes supports three different access mode for storage.
+Kubernetes supports three different access modes for storage.

 * `ReadWriteOnce` (RWO) - The volume can be mounted as read/write by a single node.
 * `ReadOnlyMany` (ROX) - The volume can be mounted as read-only by many nodes.